 Always observe the following safety instructions and regulations.

 Installation site (see "4.1 Preparing the installation site" [▶ 5])

-Follow the service space dimensions in this manual for correct installation of the unit.
+Follow the service space dimensions in this manual to install the unit correctly.
 See "4.1.1 Installation site requirements of the indoor unit" [> 5].